Selectivity in Free Radical Reactions: Bromination vs. Chlorination

 Read moreThe Selectivity of Free-Radical Bromination vs Chlorination.
-A Detailed Answer In last blog post on radicals we saw this data that compares the chlorination of
+A Detailed Answer In last article on radicals (See Article – Selectivity in Free Radical Reactions) we saw

 Read moreMany students taking organic chemistry one day plan to write the Medical College Admission Test (MCAT).
 A common question students have for me is what